BrooksIan/CDPUserDemo/use-case-phase-1/README.md

 Paste the JDBC URL and workload password or JWT into the notebook connection form, then **Save** and **Test Hive connection**.

 ![Step 0 — Shared Hive / Hue connection form](./images/TestHiveConnections.png)

+When the Hive connection test succeeds, finish the rest of [`02_Iceberg_REST_Catalog.ipynb`](./notebooks/02_Iceberg_REST_Catalog.ipynb) (local Iceberg optional, then Step 4b publish to the shared warehouse) before moving on to Hue or Data Catalog.

 ### 5. Verify in Hue